Friday, April 29, 2011

 Well, that certainly was a week.
 Last Friday night's party was the kick-off to a six-day stretch that I wish never to repeat.
 I didn't say much about it either here or on Facehugger (as my son Joel calls Facebook), but I'm very glad it's over.

-My Hashimoto's disease has forced me to learn not to get overly excited about anything.
+Hashimoto's has forced me to learn not to get overly excited about anything.
 Adrenaline, whether created from positive or negative stimuli, really messes me up.
 Some things are worth throwing common sense to the wind over, however, and some aren't.
 Parties, for instance, are.
 When I throw one, I know in advance that the excitement alone (never mind the wine) will put me on my ass for a couple of days.
-That's okay.
-I refuse to go through life avoiding the highs simply because I dread the lows.
-Sod that.
-What threw me into tailspin was that on Friday morning, the last of my Levoxthyroxine ran out.
-For some reason there was a lapse (I receive the scrip through the mail) and I went the week without my meds.
-And anyone with Hashimoto's knows that not having the meds is like a diabetic not having insulin.
-It's even fatal; coma and death will happen in time.

 Armchair Cirumnavigator: Vardø, Norway